 I have always been fascinated by the software part of computer science.

-Each year, the internet and web-related technologies play greater and greater role in our everyday life.
+Each year, the internet and web-related technologies play a greater and greater role in our everyday life.

-This results in an urging need of more and more professional developers.
+This results in an urging need for more and more professional developers.
 I would like to take this chance. 🙂

 Tell me a little about where you work now, what your duties are.
 What do you do on a typical day or week?